+What's it like to spend Christmas in Stuttgart Germany?
 My husband and I are not traditional people and our approach to Christmas (or, substitute the end-of-year holiday that you celebrate here) reflects this.
 Most people we know spend a ton of time and generate a lot of stress shopping, buying presents, and traveling on packed airplanes to celebrate the festive season.
 We choose to avoid the associated holiday stress and visit family during less busy times of year.
 This means we are free to start our own traditions.
 For us, that means renting an Airbnb somewhere in Europe, setting up house for 1-2 weeks and experiencing what it would be like to be a local in cities off the tourist track (or on the tourist track but off-season).
-This year, we visited Stuttgart Germany for Christmas.
-Here are some of the things we loved about the city during our week long city break.
+This year, we visited Stuttgart Germany for Christmas; exploring the city and Stuttgart Christmas markets.
+Read on for our recommendations on how to spend a week in Stuttgart over Christmas.

 Get There Easily from Frankfurt by Train